Children’s Dentistry

 Positive Relationships

-We believe that starting visits to the dental clinic can help form a positive relationship and avoid future phobias or requirements for sedation.
-We know that those that have had a negative experience with dentists and dental treatment usually requrie some degree of sedation as adults.
+We believe that beginning visits to the dental clinic early can help build a positive relationship with the dental care tean and reduce the risk of future phobias or the need for sedation.
+We also know that people who have had negative experiences with dentists or dental treatments often require some degree of sedation as adults.

 Starting Early

 Avoid larger problems by addressing or preventing smaller ones.
-This is no different than anyhting else in life where maintenance can go a long way.
-We get asked “Why spend the time to look after baby teeth that are going to fall out?”
-It’s important to keep things healthybecause baby teeth serve to allow chewing of food, maintain space for adult teeth to erupt correctly and neglect can result in in pain, infection and/or premature loss.
-Not to mention, that learning good habits early become natural as children grow.
+This is no different than other areas of life, where regular maintenance can make a big difference over time.
+We often hear, “Why spend the time to look after baby teeth that are going to fall out?”
+It’s important to keep them healthy because baby teeth allow proper chewing, maintain the space needed for adult teeth to erupt correctly, and neglect can lead to pain, infection, or premature loss.
+Not to mention that learning good oral habits early helps those behaviors become natural as children grow.

 Promoting Health

-Although cavities are preventable, they are one of the most common chronic diseases in a person’s life.
-Untreated tooth decay can lead to abscess (a severe infection) under the gums which can spread to other parts of the body and can have serious, and in very rare cases fatal, results.
+Although cavities are largely preventable, they remain one of the most common chronic conditions a person may experience.
+If tooth decay is left untreated, it can develop into an abscess — a severe infection beneath the gums — which can spread to surrounding tissues and other parts of the body, potentially causing serious complications and, in very rare cases, life‑threatening outcomes.

 Phases of Children’s Dentistry